 Announcement of results

 We thank all applicants for their interest.
-The candidate recommended for an award will be advised by email in October or November 2018.
-Candidates not recommended will also be informed by email; however, this email will be sent via the online application system.
+The candidate recommended for an award will be advised by email in September or October 2019.
+Candidates not recommended will also be informed by email, however, this email will be sent via the online application system.
 Note that your server may not recognize the address and may send the email to your junk or spam folder.
 Please see question 4 in the Technical FAQ for details on how to avoid this problem.

 Before applying, please read the following documents: